jshuadvd/hacks-n-notes/security.md

 > used in open communications like the Internet

 - Consists of a public key that can be exchanged with anybody and a private key that isn't shared
+- The public key is used to encrypt data and anybody can create a secret message

 ## IEEE OC CyberSecurity SIG
 > https://cssig.brats.com